faustafenner/enabling-engineering-keyboard/readme.txt

 Instruction for opening the project:
-1. Download the file and unzip it.
+1. Download the file and SteelSeries GG. https://steelseries.com/gg

 2. Locate and copy the folder path.
 On Windows